 If you are trying to achieve the look from the, “What’s Good” video, a regular pair of black loafers should suffice.

 If the 14 karat button option is not your style, you can purchase a different button.
 Etsy has plenty of folks selling “Vote for IGOR” buttons.

 The custom grill will have to wait for another day for me.
 But if you are so inclined, use that Amazon flex and buy one online.
 Grills of the faux gold kind are available online and in brick and mortar stores like Claire’s and Forever 21.
-Many of the reviews suggest that the online options not the best quality, so use your discernment before hitting the checkout button.
+Many of the reviews suggest that the online options are not the best quality, so use your discernment before hitting the checkout button.